 As a general rule, EVERYONE can benefit from massage therapy.
 There may be certain modalities or types of massage that will fit certain people better.
 For instance, for the elderly, or during pregnancy, relaxation massage would be more appropriate than a faster-paced Sports Massage or Deep Tissue Massage.
 Those who are on anticoagulants such as Coumadin should not receive Deep Tissue work, but would benefit from the relaxation and improved circulation that a Swedish Massage would provide.
 Those who are suffering from a cold or flu should not get a massage.
 The highly circulatory nature of massage can overwhelm the lymph nodes and immune system as a whole and make you feel a lot sicker.
 And you should not receive massage if you have had a recent alcoholic beverage, as massage causes alcohol to circulate very quickly through your body.
-You will be asked to fill out a short intake form upon arrival at Riverspointe Spa, so that your therapist can tailor your massage to your unique needs and expectations.
+You will be asked to fill out a short intake form upon arrival at Riverspointe Spa & Salon, so that your therapist can tailor your massage to your unique needs and expectations.

 What does my Massage Therapist want me to know?

 There is nothing ‘gross’ about anyone’s body.
 The human body is a beautifully crafted machine.
 Your massage therapist is only thinking of ways to relax your muscles and create a quiet space for you to get the most from your massage.

 It is most helpful to us for you NOT to help!
 If we are lifting an arm, leg, or your head, don’t try to help by moving your limbs.
 This creates tension in your body and negates the benefits of the massage.
 It can be helpful to think of yourself as a “wet noodle” or a rag-doll as your therapist is lifting and moving your arms or legs.